Breastfeeding on Demand

 Other Tips and Advice on Cue Feeding

-- When your baby cries, offer him/her the breast, if your baby doesn’t seem interested, you can look for other reasons why he/she might be crying.
+- When your baby cries, offer them the breast; if your baby doesn’t seem interested, you can look for other reasons why they might cry.

-- Baby feeding cues that might indicate hunger: crying, sucking the hands, smacking lips and rooting for the breast.
+- Baby feeding cues might indicate hunger: crying, sucking the hands, smacking lips, and rooting for the breast.

-- Let your baby breastfeed for as long as he/she wants to on one breast, and then only offer the other one.
+- Let your baby breastfeed for as long as they want on one breast, and then only offer the other.